POI-SIMEX for Conditionally Poisson Distributed Biomarkers from Tissue Histology

-The SIMEX algorithm, introduced by Cook and Stefanski in 1994 \citep{Cook1994}, is commonly employed to correct the bias from measurement error in regression analysis, operating under certain assumptions regarding the measurement error structure.
-In practice, the standard SIMEX algorithm assumes the measurement error follows an additive structure with errors distributed as $N(0,\sigma^2)$, where $\sigma^2$ is either known or estimated.
-The standard SIMEX method involves three main steps: simulation, estimation, and extrapolation.
-In the simulation step, additional measurement error is artificially introduced into the data.
-In the estimation step, the model's parameters are estimated repeatedly with varying levels of introduced error.
-Finally, in the extrapolation step, the relationship between the introduced error and the estimated parameters is analyzed, and this information is used to extrapolate the estimators back to the scenario with no measurement error.
+Introduced by \cite{Cook1994}, the SIMEX algorithm is widely used to mitigate bias arising from measurement error in regression models, relying on specific assumptions about the underlying error structure.
+The POI-SIMEX method is an extension of the SIMEX algorithm designed to correct for measurement error when the observed surrogate covariate followed a conditional Poisson distribution as shown in Eq.(\ref{eq0}).
+The POI-SIMEX framework diverges from the conventional SIMEX methodology, which assumes an additive structure with errors distributed as $N(0,\sigma^2)$, where $\sigma^2$ is either known or estimated.
+The standard SIMEX procedure comprises three sequential phases: simulation, estimation, and extrapolation.
+During the simulation phase, synthetic measurement error is incrementally introduced into the observed data.
+In the estimation phase, model parameters are repeatedly estimated across varying levels of induced error.
+The extrapolation phase then examines the relationship between error magnitude and parameter estimates, enabling projection of the estimators to the hypothetical case of no measurement error.
+The implementation of the algorithm requires estimation of the subject-specific measurement error variance, $\sigma_i^2$, for $i=1,\dots, N$.
+A key aspect of our proposed POI-SIMEX and an important issue for TMA data is consistent estimation of the heteroscedastic measurement error variance from the observed data with only a single TMA replicate.
+From Proposition 2.1 of \cite{Yang2025}, a consistent estimate of $\sigma_i^2$, the measurement error variance, can be obtained without any covariate replication.

-In departing with standard SIMEX methodology, the non-Gaussian measurement error structure in our setup is $U_{i} = \frac{W_{i}}{A_{i}} - X_{i}$, where $W_{i}$ is assumed conditionally Poisson, $A_{i}$ is fixed and known, and the distribution of $X_{i}$ is continuous but unspecified.
-In addition, the measurement error variance is not constant and varies across subjects.
-Thus our model lies outside the standard assumptions within which SIMEX is applied \citep{Carroll1997}.
-Remarkably, the use of Gaussian pseudo errors in the proposed SIMEX algorithm produces an estimator that exhibits strong consistency (Theorem 1) and uniformly better finite sample performance in terms of MSE than existing methodology for Poisson covariates based on corrected score equations \citep{Lietal2004} (Section 5.1).
-We further do not assume any replication of the biomarkers or knowledge of the measurement error variance, so our framework is broadly applicable.